 The 4 Most Important Values to Pass on to Your Children

-What could be more important than learning how to put yourself in another person’s shoes?
-This is how you gain a better understanding of yourself and others – building your life on mutual respect, happiness, and harmony.
-To understand that your actions can cause others harm, and avoiding causing that harm to those around you, is an exceptional value.
+1. Empathy: one of the most important valuesWhat could be more important than learning how to put yourself in another person’s shoes?
+This is how you gain a better understanding of yourself and others – building a life based on mutual respect, happiness, and harmony.
+Understanding that your actions can cause others harm, and being able to avoid doing that, is an exceptional value.

-It’s important that children learn that they’re not better than anyone or anything.
-They shouldn’t boast to others, no matter what they have.
-Humility allows us to be happier with ourselves, because we learn to appreciate the most simple and basic things, which are essentially more important in life.
+2. HumilityIt’s important for children to learn that they’re not better than anyone or anything.
+They shouldn’t boast, no matter what they have.
+Humility is one of the most important values because allows us to be happier with ourselves.
+We learn to appreciate the most simple and basic things, and in the end, these are what’s truly important in life.

-Living with a humble attitude will help you have a more realistic view of the things and people that surround you.
-To achieve this, try not to surround yourself with material wealth or goods, teach your children that everything in life requires effort, and that the smaller and immaterial things are the most important.
+Living with a humble attitude will help you have a more realistic view of the things and people around you.
+So, try not to surround yourself with material wealth or goods.
+Teach your children that everything in life requires effort, and that the smaller, more immaterial things are the most important.

 4. The value of self-esteem

-Give them support and praise, reinforce what they do well and provide guidance to help them learn from their mistakes.
-Encourage exceptional behavior by demonstrating what you want them to do, pushing them to take chances with confidence and the knowledge that failure is not a bad thing – with effort, they can achieve anything.
+Give them support and praise, reinforce what they do well, and provide guidance to help them learn from their mistakes.
+Encourage exceptional behavior by demonstrating what you want them to do, pushing them to take chances confidently, with the knowledge that failure isn’t a bad thing – with effort, they can achieve anything.